Cetis/intelligent-campus/udd/booking.md

 * In CELCAT this is equivlant to _event_

 ## Notes
-An event is an abstraction of a timetabling entry for a module instance.
+A booking is an abstraction of a timetabling entry for a module instance.
 This specification is derived from the APIs of the CELCAT and Syllabus Plus solutions typically used for timetabling by UK providers.

-## EVENT_ID
+## BOOKING_ID
 ### Description
-The provider's own ID for the event
+The provider's own ID for the booking

 ### Purpose
 To link relational database tables